mengxuanlu/Hotel-Booking-Data-Analysis/README.md

 8) Do guests booked earlier tend to cancel?<br />
 9) Do guests who paid no deposit tend to cancel?<br />
 10) Do guests tend to cancel if they cancelled before?<br />

+## Evaluate Feature Importance

+By evaluating feature importance, I successfully narrowed down the features to a limited number, which helped the prediction in the following step.

+## Predict Cancellation

+Cancellation prediction plays a crucial role in forecasting demand and improving sellout efficiency, thus maximizing hotel revenue.
+I tried three models, which is random forest, decision trees and logistic regression and compared their performances.
+After the evaluation, random forest model gave the best performance.